๐Ÿฆž Massachusetts Eviction Notice Laws

 ๐Ÿ’ฐ

-Tenants have a right to cure non-payment once per year by paying before the answer date.
-If the tenant paid or offered to pay, the case may be dismissed.
+Tenants have a statutory right to cure non-payment once per 12-month period by paying before the answer date.
+If the tenant paid or offered to pay in full, the case may be dismissed.
+Maintain a detailed rent ledger and never accept partial payment without a written agreement reserving your eviction rights.

 ๐Ÿ”ง